Updated April 4, 2021

 Vaccine development usually takes years.
 However, in this case, scientists had already begun researching coronavirus vaccines during previous outbreaks like Severe Acute Respiratory Syndrome (SARS) in 2003, and Middle East Respiratory Syndrome (MERS) in 2012.
 SARS, MERS and COVID-19 are all members of the coronavirus family.
 Lessons learned from this earlier research provided a head start, allowing for rapid development of a COVID-19 vaccine.

 The U.S. Food and Drug Administration (FDA) authorized Pfizer's COVID-19 vaccine for emergency use on Friday, Dec.
-11, and Moderna’s on Friday, Dec.
-18. Our medical experts are reviewing the findings from the FDA's COVID-19 vaccine emergency use authorization process, and we will continue to communicate those findings to our community.
+11, Moderna’s on Friday, Dec.
+18, and Johnson & Johnson’s on Saturday, Feb.
+27.

 Emergency use authorization

 During an emergency, the FDA can issue an emergency use authorization (EUA) to provide more timely access to critical medical products like medicines and tests.

 The EUA process allows the FDA to authorize use based on less data than would be required for full approval, clearance or licensing.

 Once the EUA is given, it is in effect until the emergency ends, but it can always be revised or revoked as the emergency evolves, or more data becomes available.

 Ingredients will vary by vaccine type.
 As the FDA approves the vaccines, better answers will become available.
 The vaccine manufacturers are required to submit this information as part of the approval process.

 The vaccines do NOT include:

 - Fetal cells